Vyral/base-template/_posts/2020-02-14-get-to-know-rockstar-lender-ali-reda.md

 Clearly, this lender knows what he’s doing\!
 But how will he fare in our lightning round?
 Here’s Ali’s answers:&nbsp;

-* **Music or podcast?***Podcast.
+* **Music or podcast?&nbsp;***Podcast.
 888-Barbara is always a good one.&nbsp;*
 * **Iced coffee or hot coffee?** *Actually, no coffee…* (absolutely crazy, considering that Ali gets up just before 5 a.m. and works out at 5:30).&nbsp;
-* **Movies at home or movies at the theater?***At home, if I’m with my little man.
+* **Movies at home or movies at the theater?&nbsp;***At home, if I’m with my little man.
 Otherwise, I like the theater experience.&nbsp;*
 * **Mornings or evenings?** *Definitely a morning guy.&nbsp;*
 * **Football or baseball?** *Football.&nbsp;*

-If you’re looking for more information on interest rates, or you’ve been considering a refinance, reach out to Ali at (phone and email).
-Visit our [website](https://johnschustergroup.com/)to get a grasp on your home’s value in today’s market or reach out to us any time with your real estate questions.
+If you’re looking for more information on interest rates, or you’ve been considering a refinance, reach out to Ali at&nbsp;[612-940-6722](tel:612-940-6722) and areda@envoymortgage.com.
+Visit our [website](https://johnschustergroup.com/)&nbsp;to get a grasp on your home’s value in today’s market or reach out to us any time with your real estate questions.